- Medical Abbreviations & Terms

 - ICU: Intensive care unit.
 The patient was moved to the intensive care unit.

 - IM: Intramuscular.
-This is a typical notation when noting or ordering an injection (shot) given into muscle, such as with B12 for pernicious anemia.
+This is a typical notation when noting or ordering an injection (shot) given into a muscle, such as with B12 for pernicious anemia.

 - IMP: Impression.
 This is the summary conclusion of the patient's condition by the healthcare professional at that particular date and time.